livekit/livekit_composite/livekit-examples/python-agents-examples/complex-agents/doheny-surf-desk/README.md

 ### 2. Sequential Task Groups

-Shows how to execute multiple tasks in sequence with structured return values using `TaskGroup`.
+shows how to execute multiple tasks in sequence with structured return values using `TaskGroup`.
 For more information, see the [LiveKit Agents TaskGroup documentation](https://docs.livekit.io/agents/build/tasks/#taskgroup).

 ### 3. Typed Tasks with Structured Results